Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Thermal Design Power.
 Measures the amount of heat that is expected from this component, it will help you in knowing the amount of cooling that is needed by your device.

 What is AMD Ryzen?

-The first generation of the 14nm Ryzen products were announced in December 2016 during AMDs Horizon Summit.
+The first generation of the 14nm Ryzen products was announced in December 2016 during AMD’s Horizon Summit.
 They were then introduced to the market the following February.
-The next generation of this model was introduced in April 2018 and featured the Zen+ microarchitecture that was built on 12nm process technology.
+The next generation of this entry-level model was introduced in April 2018 and featured the Zen+ microarchitecture that was built on 12nm process technology.
 The most recent generation was introduced in July this year and is based on a reduced TSMCs 7nm process technology and has significantly more design enhancements.

-AMD has added a range of high core processors for desktops that are meant for the workstation market with their Ryzen Threadripper branding.
-While most of the Ryzen products operate with the Socket AM4 platform, these new high range processors operate using the TR4 Socket platform which is larger than the previously mentioned platform.
-They do support more PCI Express lanes as well extra memory channels.
+AMD has added a range of high -end core performance Ryzen processors for a high-end desktop that is meant for the workstation market with their Ryzen Threadripper branding.
+While most of the Ryzen products operate with the Socket AM4 platform, these new high range desktop processors operate using the TR4 Socket platform which is larger than the previously mentioned platform.
+They do support more PCI Express lanes as well as extra memory channels.

-The extra cores offered by the current Ryzen processor models facilitates quick running of certain tasks.
+The extra cores offered by the current Ryzen AMD CPU models facilitate the quick running of certain tasks.
 If you are interested in mostly 3D video games, then these models with multiple cores are worth investing in.

 Things to look out for in AMD Ryzen for gaming.

 - AMD Ryzen 3- has quad-core desktop processors